amkhlv/usr/share/notes/mail/evolution.md

     port: 25
     cryptography: none

+Also, goto `Edit` → `Preferenes` → `Mail preferences` and tick on empty trash on exit

 # Troubleshooting

-If contact modification starts to misbehave, try:
+## If contact modification starts to misbehave

+Try:

     pkill evolution
     rm -rf ~/.cache/evolution/